Algebraic Presentations of Type Dependency: Introduction

 \subsubsection{Setting the scene}

-In \cite{1602.00352}, Voevodsky opens with the following statement: \begin{quote} \textit{The first few steps in all approaches to the set-theoretic semantics of dependent type theories remain insufficiently understood.} \end{quote} According to him, constructions and theorems about type theories are currently assumed by \textbf{analogy}.
+In \cite{Voevodsky_relative}, Voevodsky opens with the following statement: \begin{quote} \textit{The first few steps in all approaches to the set-theoretic semantics of dependent type theories remain insufficiently understood.} \end{quote} According to him, constructions and theorems about type theories are currently assumed by \textbf{analogy}.
 Instead, they should be proved by \textbf{specialization} of a general theorem.

-His goal was thus to build a rigorous connection between, on the one hand, type theories, and, on the other hand, abstract mathematical concepts, via the notion of C-system, introduced by Cartmell~\cite{DBLP:journals/apal/Cartmell86} under the name of \emph{contextual category}.
+Voevodsky aimed to build his theory on top of the notion of C-system, introduced by Cartmell~\cite{DBLP:journals/apal/Cartmell86} under the name of \emph{contextual category}.
 Voevodsky calls a C-system equipped with extra operations corresponding to the inference rules of a type theory a \textbf{C-system model}---or just \textbf{model}---of type theory.
-To give semantics of type theory, Voevodsky aims to build two C-system models: \begin{enumerate*}[label=(\roman*)] \item one from the formulas and derivations of some type theory, and \item one from a category of abstract mathematical objects. \end{enumerate*} Furthermore, one should construct an \textbf{interpretation} (a functor) from the first to the second.
+To give semantics of type theory, Voevodsky aimed to build two C-system models: \begin{enumerate*}[label=(\roman*)] \item one from the formulas and derivations of some type theory, and \item one from a category of abstract mathematical objects. \end{enumerate*} Furthermore, one should construct an \textbf{interpretation} (a functor) from the first to the second.

 Such an interpretation typically needs to be constructed by \emph{recursion} over the derivations of the type theory.
-To encapsulate the recursive pattern into a result that can then be used as a black box, the methodology of \emph{initial semantics} suggests the following approach: \begin{enumerate} \item Show that the term model is initial in a suitable category. \item Then, any model yields automatically a (unique) interpretation from the term model. \end{enumerate}
+As explained in \cref{sec:initial-semantics}, the recursive pattern can be encapsulated in an initiality result; the methodology of initial semantics thus suggests the following approach: \begin{enumerate} \item Show that the term model is initial in a suitable category. \item Then, any model yields automatically a (unique) interpretation from the term model. \end{enumerate}